markmoxon/elite-source-code-library/versions/apple/README.md

 make.bat
 ```

-will produce a file called `elite-apple-ib-disk.dsk` in the `5-compiled-game-disks` folder that contains the Ian Bell game disk variant, which you can then load into an emulator, or into a real Apple II.
+will produce a file called `elite-apple-4am-crack.dsk` in the `5-compiled-game-disks` folder that contains the 4am crack variant, which you can then load into an emulator, or into a real Apple II.

 ### Mac and Linux